hire-us/hire-us/README.md

 # We're ready for new opportunities.

-Our project is going to be closed but we are well-established team with great processes and we're ready to work on all together on new projects.
+Our project is going to be closed but we are a well-established team with great processes and we're ready to work on all together on new projects.

 You might be interested if you're looking for a team to build a fully fledged product: web, mobile applications for all platforms, and backend.